 It should be noted that…

-You can probably guess, the Lurcher is a very athletic dog and requires a lot of exercise.
-He is not suitable to the city life and would probably find it boring to live in an apartment.
+Lurchers are similar to greyhounds in many ways.
+They are loyal to their owners, very affectionate and caring.
+They are good with children as well.
+Lurchers are OK with humans – it’s the other animals they don’t like.
+And as you can probably guess, the Lurcher is a very athletic dog and requires a lot of exercise.
+He is unsuitable for city life and would probably find it boring to live in an apartment.
 He likes to sleep a lot as well.

-Is being ignored by his family.
 He is a sensitive dog and can get hurt easily and sulk in a corner.

-Now can Lurchers be family pets?
+Now, can Lurchers be family pets?

-The Lurcher is no guard dog or watchdog.
+Yes, but that depends on what you’re looking for.
+If you want a family dog or a companion dog, many better options are available.
+You see, the Lurcher is no guard dog or watchdog.
 He is primarily a hunting dog.
 Is that what you want?
-Then go for it, get a Lurcher puppy from a reputable breeder.
+Then go for it; get a Lurcher puppy from a reputable breeder.

-Or better: adopt a Lurcher rescue dog from the local animal shelter.
+Or, better, adopt a Lurcher rescue dog from the local animal shelter.

 - Gastric dilation volvulus (GDV) or bloating,